jjvanzon/JJs-Reference-Architecture/patterns-presenters.md

 ﻿---
 title: "🕺 Presenters"
-description: "An implementation of a design pattern for programming software, that models the user interactions.
-A non-visual blue-print of the user interface."
+description: "Learn how to improve your user interface design with presenters: a powerful software design pattern for modeling user interaction.
+This article provides practical tips for implementing presenters in your own projects, helping you make your user interface more flexible and reliable."
 image: "/images/presenter-code-sample.png"
 ---